-I love Florida.
-I love books too and have set out to catalog every book about the Sunshine State.
+I am attempting to catalog every book about the Sunshine State.
 That means every novel set in Florida, every collection of poetry themed around Florida, every work of history or journalism focused on Florida, every travelogue and memoir where the author is in Florida, et cetera.

 For many years, a thousand people moved to Florida every day.
 They arrived and still arrive from other parts of the US, as well as Canada, Latin America, the Caribbean, Europe, Asia, and Africa.
 Most know little if any Florida history or culture.
 They know it is warm.
 There are beaches and Disney World.